mohamedawnallah/Kalbonyan_Elmarsos/Udemy/The Git & Github bootcamp/Readme.md

 📌 Running git rebase with the -i option will enter the interactive mode, Which allows to edit commits, add files, drop commits, etc.
 Also, notice we are not rebasing onto another branch insteadm we're rebasing a series of cmmits onto the HEAD they currently are based on

+📌 pick -> Use the Commit

+📌 reword -> Use the Commit, but edit the commit message

+📌 edit -> Use the commit, but stop for amending

+📌 fixup -> Use the commit contents but meld it  into previous commit and discord the commit message

+📌 drop -> remove commit

+📌 by Rewording the commit, It changes the commit hash

+📌 `Squash` vs `Fixup`

+📌 Dropping Commits With Interactive Rebase

+📌

+📌

+📌

+📌

+📌

+📌

+📌

+📌

+📌

+📌

 📌